raymond-u/taste/README.md

 ```

 TASTES depends on community-driven projects.
-Please refer to their respective instructions on installation.
+Please refer to their respective instructions on how to install them.
 This list is subject to change.
 - [Snakemake](https://github.com/snakemake/snakemake)
 - [FastQC](https://github.com/s-andrews/FastQC)
 - [fastp](https://github.com/OpenGene/fastp)